mozilla/ActiveData/docs/Qb_Expressions.md

 		{"exp": [base, exponent]} ⇒ base ** exponent

-to resolve ambiguity, we define 0<sup>0</sup> as `null`
+to resolve ambiguity, we define 0<sup>0</sup> as `null`:

 		{"exp": [0, 0]} ⇒ null

-of course, the default clause allows you to provide the definition that suites you best:
+of course, the `default` clause allows you to provide the definition that suites you best:

 		{"exp": [base, exponent], "default": 0}     // {"exp": [0, x]} == 0 for all x
 		{"exp": [base, exponent], "default": base}  // {"exp": [x, 1]} == x for all x